phatak-dev/blog/_posts/2014-12-13-library-jar-mesos.md

 categories: mesos scala
 ---

 Every distributed application needs an effective way of distributing third party jars.
-Hadoop uses DistributedCache and Spark uses similar approaches to do same.
-When you are building your own distributed system, you also have to build a mechanism which allows you to dynamically distribute third part libraries.
+Hadoop uses DistributedCache and Spark uses similar approaches.
+When you are building your own distributed system, you also have to build a effective mechanism to do the distribution.

-This post talks how to implement this distribution on mesos.
-This implementation is inspired by Apache Spark implementation.
+This post talks about how to implement this on mesos.
+This implementation is inspired by Spark implementation.

-This post extends code discussed in this [post]().
-If you are new to mesos please go through that post before continuing.
+This post extends code discussed in this [post](/custom-mesos-executor-scala/).So if you are new to mesos please go through that post before continuing.

-tl;dr Access the complete code here.
+tl;dr Access the complete code on [github](https://github.com/phatak-dev/blog/tree/master/code/MesosThirdPartyJars)

 ### Third Party libraries in distributed Applications

 Almost every piece of code we write today uses one or more third party library.
 In distributed systems third party libraries become tricky to handle.As we don't have control over instantiation of our tasks, the underlying system should allow us to express the dependencies so that it can add those to the classpath when our task is run.

 There are many ways to handle this problem.
-The following are the following options
+The following are the few following options.

-## Creating an uber jar
+## Using an uber jar
-We can create a big jar which contains our code and all the dependencies.
+We can create a big jar which contains our code and all of it's dependencies.
 Build tools like maven,ant makes this very easy to do.
-Though it's an attractive solution it has its own quirks
+Though it's an attractive solution it has its own quirks.

-The following are few of the con's of creating a uber jar

 * ####Jar Size

 We will be updating our code faster than changing dependencies.
-So every time when we make a change we have distribute a big uber jar rather than distributed only changed our code.
-This effects the startup time and lot's of network bandwidth.
+So every time when we make a change we have to distribute a big jar rather than distributing only changed code.
+This effects the startup time and also eats up lot's of network bandwidth.

-* #### Version
+* #### Versioning

-If we mix user code with dependencies upgrading third libraries become challenging.
+If we mix user code with dependencies, upgrading third libraries become challenging.
 Whenever we upgrade any dependence we have to recompile all code and re distribute again.
-This is not feasible to big code bases.
+This is not feasible in big code bases.

 So it's not wise to mix user code with libraries.
 We will be needing an independent way of distributing jars.